Triamec/Acquisition/README.md

 The acquisition sample is a .NET Windows Forms application demonstrating how to record data from your devices using the Triamec Advanced Motion (TAM) Software.

+ > [!NOTE]
+> Modified version with a focus on hands-on experience.
+>
+> Adds an XY-chart which is perfect to plot the encoder phase, but the registers are to be chosen by the students.

 The servo-drive is either recording continuously (if no axis movement is chosen) or on a velocity trigger by an endless forth-and-back move sequence.
 The recorded data is shown in a chart.
 By default, data is recorded at the highest possible rate.